codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-branching-strategies.md

 ## Trigger branch and workflow

-The "trigger" branch and workflows serves one purpose; to trigger the builds for each client version.
+The "trigger" branch and workflow serve one purpose; to trigger the builds for each client version.
 When a pull request is merged into this branch from the "QA" branch it will trigger a "trigger" workflow which is configured to trigger all your client builds using the Codemagic REST API.

 {{< mermaid >}}